 - Adjusting your pillow by propping it higher, can help to keep you in a semi-upright position and can be an easy way to assist with normal breathing during sleep.

 - Lifestyle changes.
-Find ways to corporate healthy eating and movement into each day.
-Weight loss can help reduce sleep apnea in more than 60% of patients. .
-Studies show that shedding just 10 percent of body weight can help alleviate such symptoms.
+Find ways to incorporate healthy eating and movement into each day.
+Weight loss can help reduce sleep apnea in more than 60% of patients.
+Studies show that shedding just 10% of body weight can help alleviate such symptoms.

 - Mouth and throat exercises can be an effective and alternative way to reduce snoring.
 Most research studies demonstrate the benefits after 3 months of mouth and throat exercises.
 Another study showed that performing myofunctional exercises as part of a smartphone game for at least 15 minutes per day was effective in improving rest for sleep apnea patients.